kudashevs/php-8-new-features/README.md

 ## New functions in PHP 8

-PHP 8 brings us some brand new functions:
+PHP 8 brings us some brand-new functions:

 - fdiv() - divides two numbers according to the IEEE-754 standard (floating-point arithmetic).
 More information: